EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.color2temp

 Usage: temp = color2temp(color, filter1, filter2, filter_system='GAIA', mag_system='AB') Use the difference between two color magnitudes to estimate the temperature, using Eran's AstroUtil.spec.blackbody_mag_c.
+This function tries to reverse the blackbody by minimizing the difference